sameersharma84/templateMatchingiOS/README.md

 ```
 [View in Source](x-source-tag://FadeAnimationComplete)

-## Respond to Image Tracking Updates
+## Respond to image tracking updates

 As part of the image tracking feature, ARKit continues to look for the image throughout the AR session.
 If the image itself moves, ARKit updates the [`ARImageAnchor`][2] with its corresponding image's new location in the physical environment, and calls your delegate's [`renderer(_:didUpdate:for:)`][3] to notify your app of the change.